King, Waupaca County, Wisconsin

-King is a census-designated place in Town of Farmington, Waupaca County, Wisconsin.
+King is a census-designated place in Town of Farmington, Waupaca County, Wisconsin, United States.
 As of the 2010 census, it had a population of 1,750.
 Before 2010, it was part of the Chain O' Lakes-King, Wisconsin CDP.

 History

 In 1887, the area was selected by the Grand Army of the Republic for the site of a veterans' home.
 The Soldiers' Home was later renamed the Wisconsin Veterans Home.
 The community is named for General Charles King, a Wisconsin soldier and head of the state's National Guard.